Chemotherapy Induced Peripheral Neuropathy CIPN

 Chemotherapy-Induced Peripheral Neuropathy (CIPN) can develop from a single chemotherapy treatment or as a result of multiple chemotherapy treatments over time.
 Chemotherapy drugs can damage nerve structures causing different types of neuropathies.
 The most common are large and small fibre, cranial, autonomic, sensory and/or motor, demyelinating and axonal.

-The symptomlogy of Chemotherapy-Induced Peripheral Neuropathy (CIPN) typically appears weeks or months after the completion of chemotherapy, with the severity dependent on type of chemotherapies and the amount of treatments.
+Chemotherapy Induced Peripheral Neuropathy CIPN symptoms typically appear weeks or months after the completion of chemotherapy, with the severity dependent on type of chemotherapy and the number of treatments.

-Chemotherapy-Induced Peripheral Neuropathy (CIPN) usually develops in the toes or fingers and progresses to the feet, legs, hands and arms.
-Symptoms of Chemotherapy-Induced Peripheral Neuropathy (CIPN) usually occur on the left and right sides of the body.
-Sensory symptoms typically initiate in the feet and hands and commonly present as a “glove and stocking” feeling.
+Chemotherapy Induced Peripheral Neuropathy CIPN usually begins in the toes or fingers and progresses to the feet, legs, hands and arms.
+Symptoms of Chemotherapy Induced Peripheral Neuropathy CIPN usually occur on both sides of the body.
+Sensory symptoms usually develop first in the feet and hands and commonly present as a “glove and stocking” feeling.

 Dependent on the nerves affected Chemotherapy-Induced Peripheral Neuropathy (CIPN) common symptoms may include: